After the hustle and bustle of the holidays, it’s no wonder most of us begin the New Year looking for ways to slow down and relax.

 What they say about their craft: “We brew beer that’s right out there to some of the best examples of classic styles around,” Innocente says (never missing a chance to not be innocent).
 “We’ve won gold medals from the Canadian Brewing Awards two years running, one for our porter and one for our double-IPA.”

-Crafting nine beers on the premises in and around Waterloo’s historic Huether Hotel, which includes the site of the original 1842 Lion Brewery, co-owner Kelly Adlys says his beers range from their house Lion Lager and Adlys Ale to a honey brown and their Bavarian-style Wuerzburger German lager with all its robust hoppiness and malt.
+Crafting nine beers on the premises in and around Waterloo’s historic Huether Hotel, which includes the site of the original 1842 Lion Brewery, co-owner of Kelly Adlys says his beers range from their house Lion Lager and Adlys Ale to a honey brown and their Bavarian-style Wuerzburger German lager with all its robust hoppiness and malt.

 What they say about their craft: “We like tradition a lot in what we are doing here and that probably comes from being one of the country’s oldest breweries,” Adlys says.
 “We follow the German Purity Law, but at the same time we work hard to cover a wide spectrum of flavours and styles in order to keep all beer lovers happy.
 No matter what you chose, you’ll find yourself sipping amidst 175 years of history. ”

-A unique business model in which the brewery workers – and the community who love the beer they make – own the company.
+TWB uses a unique business model in which the brewery workers – and the community who love the beer they make – own the company.
 A half-dozen or so beers, including Belgian witbier, porter and stout.
 Their “Tap 8” feature is a weekly rotation of one-off beers, including cask ales, experimental brews and barrel-aged beers.

 What they say about their craft: “TWB brews modern North American-style beers such as APAs and blondes, alongside classic European styles like German pilsners and porters,” according to brewer Peter Collins.
 Brewery coordinator Culum Canally adds, “We use a late-hopping technique that gives our flagship beers bold hop flavour and aroma while remaining balanced and quaffable.”